 Supervisors submit a semi-annual formal evaluation of each intern's progress.
 Interns are evaluated after they have completed six months of their internship training and at the end of the year.
 A link to the Doctoral Internship Competency Evaluation form is sent electronically to each supervising psychologist that invites commentary on both specific areas of skill, as well as general professional demeanor.
-These evaluation forms are discussed with the interns and then signed by both the intern and the supervisor(s).
+The interns also use the same evaluation form to reflect on their competencies and rate themselves.
+These evaluation forms are then discussed together and signed by both the intern and the supervisor(s).
 Interns are given the opportunity to respond to any comments made by the supervisor with which they disagree and to have the response included with the evaluation.
 Evaluations should be based on an accurate picture of each intern's work, including direct observation via viewing videos, listening to audios of sessions, co-therapy, or shared telehealth sessions on a regular basis.
 There should be clear on-going communication between interns and their supervisors throughout the year on areas of strength and weakness.
 Interns should never be surprised by the feedback they receive on the formal evaluation because they should be obtaining this information over the course of the year in supervision.